stamparm/maltrail/sensor/docs/ROADMAP.md

 1. **Default worker count: ONE.** `CAPTURE_WORKERS` no longer derives from `PROCESS_COUNT`, so the shipped `maltrail.conf` (`PROCESS_COUNT 16`) now runs a single capture worker.
-The old default spent scan-heuristic sensitivity — of the alerts one worker raises, 91% survive at 2 sockets, 86% at 4, 65% at 8 — to buy throughput that a single worker already has at ~865 ns/packet (~1.1M packets/s).
+The old default spent scan-heuristic sensitivity — of the alerts one worker raises, 91% survive at 2 sockets, 86% at 4, 65% at 8 — to buy throughput that a single worker already has: 550 ns/packet (1.8M packets/s) on the reference laptop CPU, 272 ns (3.7M) on a Ryzen 9 5900X.
 Exact trail detection is identical at every worker count, so nothing is traded away for IOC matching. `CAPTURE_FANOUT`/`CAPTURE_WORKERS` still scale out for anyone who measures a real drop rate, which also demotes source-affine fanout (§2.1) from a fix to an optimisation.
 Locked by `config::tests::worker_count_is_opt_in`.